zfirstalpha/airbnb-clone-project/README.md

 ### Why Roles Matter
 Clear responsibilities prevent overlap and confusion.
 Each role ensures a different part of the project is handled properly — from design to code, testing to deployment.
 Together, these roles create a workflow that allows the team to deliver a professional, working product on time.

+## UI Component Patterns

+To keep the frontend consistent and reusable, we’ve planned a few core UI components that will be used across the application:

+### 🔝 Navbar
+- Displays the logo and main navigation links.
+- Includes a search bar for quick property lookups.
+- Has a responsive menu that adapts to mobile screens.
+- Provides user account options (login, profile, logout).

+### 🏠 Property Card
+- Shows a property image and key details (price, location, rating).
+- Includes a “favorite” or “save” button for users.
+- Uses a responsive grid layout so it looks good on any screen size.
+- Designed to be reused in the property listing view.

+### 📑 Footer
+- Contains useful links (About, Contact, Terms, etc.).
+- Displays company info and social media links.
+- Includes copyright details.
+- Remains consistent across all pages for familiarity.

+---

+### Why Component Patterns Matter
+Reusable components save development time, reduce errors, and keep the design consistent across the site.
+By defining patterns like the Navbar, Property Card, and Footer early, the team can work in parallel and build features faster without worrying about design drifting apart.